OHBA-analysis/osl/envs/README.md

 - **`mac-full.yml`: recommended environment for Mac computers.**
 - `osl-workshop-23.yml`: used in the [2023 OSL Workshop](https://osf.io/zxb6c/).

-All environments come with Jupyter Notebook.
+All environments come with Jupyter Notebook and Spyder.